exfinen/mpc-demo-infra/mpc_demo_infra/client_cli/docker/README.md

 Binance ETH balance data has been shared secretly to MPC parties.
 ```

+> ⚠️ **Warning**
+> 1. Only 'Free' ETH in your spot account will be counted.
+This excludes:
+>     - ETH in open orders
+>     - ETH in locked staking
+>     - ETH in savings products
+>     - ETH used as collateral
+>     - ETH in futures/margin accounts
+> 2. If you have exact **0 ETH** it will fail due to the limitation of our implementation.
+You need to have at least some dust ETH (e.g. 0.00001 ETH) in your spot account.

 ### Step 3:Query the Results
-Visit https://demo.mpcstats.org/ to see the results.

-(You can also run [query-results.sh](query-results.sh) to see the raw results but it takes a while to run.)

-### Important Notes
-Only 'Free' ETH in your spot account will be counted.
-This excludes:
-- ETH in open orders
-- ETH in locked staking
-- ETH in savings products
-- ETH used as collateral
-- ETH in futures/margin accounts
+Visit https://demo.mpcstats.org/.
+It might take around 5 minutes for results to be updated.

 ### Need Help?